KingSlendy/K-R-GMS2-Engine/README.md

 # KingSlendy & RedBatNick GMS2 Engine

 This is an IWBTG fangame engine made for GameMaker Studio 2.

 It's an engine I (KingSlendy) made from scratch, basing it on YoYo's GMS1 engine, with using the new things GMS2 brings to the table.

-It completely ditches solid and has a new and more compact save system, with a ton of different gimmicks and objects from other fangames (RedBatNick).
+It completely ditches solids and has a new and more compact save system, with a ton of different gimmicks and objects from other fangames (RedBatNick).

+It also has a really extensive an complex trigger system, but fear not because it's really easy to use!
+It allows for manipulation of any variable in any object, giving you instant amount of potential!

 We plan on expanding this further and adding more things as time goes on!

 If you find any bugs or undesired behavior then message either: KingSlendy#6578 or RedBatNick#6751